michaelbrewer/aws-lambda-events/docs/lambda-security.md

 # Lambda layers of defense

-> DRAFT: Work in progress
+> DRAFT: Methods, Ideas, Practices to improve your Lambda's security / reliability

 You are responsible for maintaining control over your content that is hosted on this infrastructure.